 And what did we cook?
 Try out our camping recipes for chapatis, marinated paneer and lentil and spinach curry.
-If you’re still thinking of a gas stove, make sure you read our camping gas stove recommendations including a very definite ‘don’t buy this’ warning for one particular model!
+If you’re still thinking of a gas stove, make sure you read our camping gas stove recommendations including a very definite ‘don’t buy’ warning for one particular model!